Marcus0628/Marcus0628/README.md

   <h2>🌟 About Me 🌟</h2>

-Computer Science graduate with a passion for frontend development and a strong aspiration to become a full-stack developer.
+Computer Science graduate with a passion for **Frontend Development** and a strong aspiration to become a **Full-Stack Developer**.
 Proficient in HTML, CSS, JavaScript, and React.js.
 Demonstrates exceptional problem-solving abilities and excels in creating dynamic, user-friendly web interfaces.
-Seeking an entry- level Frontend Developer position to apply both practical skills and theoretical knowledge effectively.
+Seeking an entry- level **Frontend Developer** position to apply both practical skills and theoretical knowledge effectively.
  </div>